Classic Records – All

 At this point, it’s no longer astonishing to us that there are still audiophiles who defend his work.
 Naturally, these include self-styled audiophile reviewers who are obviously in the wrong business and too clueless to know it.

-We find it hard to say anything good about the man except this: he did an excellent job cutting Brothers in Arms at 45 RPM.
+We find it hard to say anything good about the man except this: he did an excellent job cutting Brothers in Arms on two discs.
 (Our review for that pressing has been delayed since 2022 but it is coming one of these days, I swear on a stack of records.)

 Our review from 2005: